diankaaaa21/Telegram_Bot_Assistant/README.md

 - Prompts the user to choose their preferred language.
 /history
 - Displays the user's command history, including the commands and associated texts.

+### Logging

+The bot logs all key events in the stderr.txt file.
+If there are any errors or problems with the API, you will find detailed information in this file.
+####Possible Errors
+- API Error: If the API is unresponsive or there is a network issue, the bot will display an error message.
+- Missing Tokens: If the .env file does not contain values for TELEGRAM_BOT_TOKEN or API_KEY, the bot will terminate with an error.

 ### Code Overview
 #### Main Components